 But what if you are sharing a working environment and need to book a meeting room that is shared among several companies, each using their own calendaring solution?

-JOAN can work in coworking environments also, but this will take some tweaks to achieve.
+Joan can work in coworking environments also, but this will take some tweaking.

 Setting a coworking space in Office 365

 First, connect the Joan device that you want to manage your shared meeting room to the Office 365 calendar.

 Login to Office 365 using PowerShell and follow the steps below.